Twentieth Century (play): Productions

 The first Broadway production, directed by George Abbott, opened on December 29, 1932 at the Broadhurst Theatre, where it ran for 152 performances.
-Moffat Johnston and Eugenie Leontovich were the stars, with William Frawley in a featured role.
+Moffat Johnston and Eugenie Leontovich were the stars, with William Frawley and Edward La Roche in featured roles.
 It was adapted for a critically acclaimed film adaptation of the same name two years later.

 The play has been revived on Broadway twice.
 The first, directed by José Ferrer, opened on December 24, 1950 at the ANTA Playhouse, where it ran for 233 performances.
 The production starred Ferrer as Oscar and Gloria Swanson, who designed her own gowns, as Lily.
 Werner Klemperer and Edward Platt were also in the cast.

 The second revival, an adaptation by Ken Ludwig directed by Walter Bobbie, opened on March 25, 2004, at the Roundabout Theatre Company's American Airlines Theatre, where it ran for 27 previews and 84 performances.
 Alec Baldwin and Anne Heche headed a cast that included Dan Butler, Tom Aldredge and Julie Halston.
 Tony Award nominations went to Heche and Aldredge, and the production earned a Drama Desk Award nomination for Outstanding Set Design of a Play.